Data Protection Officer

 The types of information we collect

-When you donate money to us or access our information or request services or products from us, we may collect and process personal information about you.
+When you engage with us, for example, if you donate money, access our information or request services/products, or become involved in our campaigns, we may collect and process personal information about you.
 Depending on your activity, this personal information may include your financial details, name, email address, postal address, telephone or mobile number or date of birth.

-We may also ask you for information when you report a problem with our site.
+We may also ask you for information when you report a problem with our website.

 If you contact us, we may keep a record of that correspondence.
 We may ask you to complete surveys that we use for research purposes, although you do not have to respond to them.

-We may also collect details of your visits to our site, including but not limited to traffic data, location data, weblogs, and other communication data and the resources that you access.
+We may also collect details of your visits to our website, including but not limited to traffic data, location data, weblogs, and other communication data and the resources that you access.

 By submitting this personal information you enable us to provide you with the information, services or products you select.